 At a Death Cafe people, often strangers, gather to eat cake, drink tea and discuss death.

 Our objective is ‘to increase awareness of death with a view to helping people make the most of their (finite) lives’.

-A Death Cafe is a group directed discussion of death with no agenda, objectives or themes.
-It is a discussion group rather than a grief support or counselling session.
+A Death Cafe is a group directed discussion of death with no agenda, objectives, or themes.
+It is a discussion group rather than a grief support or counseling session.

 Our Death Cafes are always offered:

 - In an accessible, respectful, and confidential space